You want a new floor. But you want to make a decision based on comprehendable & independent information.

 You’re doing good!
 Your flooring plan meets the requirements of the Paris Agreement.

-The result is a positive footprint between 0 to 5.
+The result is still a positive carbon footprint between 0 to 5 KG/m2.

 Uff!
 Your flooring is not even close to being future-friendly.
 Try a little bit harder.

-The result is a positive footprint above 5.
+The result is a positive footprint above 5 KG/m2.

 Making the flooring industry more understandable.
 That is what we want to achieve with this filter and glossary.
 We clarify certain terms, talk about certificates and labels and explain the properties of different floors.